 One way to examine yourself is trying to tell a good design from bad ones in terms of color, shape, size, and arrangement.
 According to studies, having an eye for good designs is an advantage as you will be able to correct yourself after every work before the presentation.

-This should not discourage you because you are bound to have a better understanding by the time you start designing.
-This is because added to your knowledge of the rudiments, you will have a better position to think creatively as regards UI/UX.
+This should not discourage you as you are bound to have a better understanding by the time you start designing.
+This is because added to your knowledge, you will have a better position to think creatively as regards UI/UX.

 As a freelancer, you will need to interact with your clients as well as network with other professionals to get exposed to more opportunities and be aware of updates in the process.